Executive Director, ACCC

 Cancer programs continue to see an increase in the number of uninsured or underinsured chemotherapy patients.

-for patients, but are concerned about meeting the new requirements.
+5. Members agree that the new Commission on Cancer standards are good for patients, but are concerned about meeting the new requirements.+

 The new standards include the provision of treatment and survivorship plans, palliative care services, genetics services, navigation programs and psychosocial distress screenings.
 Some programs are more prepared than others, but most anticipate that they will be challenged to maintain accreditation.
 Even the programs that feel prepared to meet the new accreditation standards expect that one or more of the criteria will require a substantial increase in resources – primarily nursing time.
 Members were mixed with regard to which services present the biggest challenge.